-The rapid advancement of technology has tremendously affected the present workforce and changed the manner in which employers interact with, manage, and monitor their employees.
+The rapid advancement of technology has tremendously affected the present workforce and changed how employers interact with, manage, and monitor their employees.

 Determining when it is acceptable to adopt employee monitoring software in the workplace requires a careful balancing act.

-Here are the 5 basics of implementing Employee Monitoring Software
+Here are 5 basics to consider when implementing Employee Monitoring Software in the workplace:

 - Setting well defined business goals